YottaDB/YDBDoc/ProgGuide/langext.rst

 ICU is a widely used, defacto standard package (see http://icu-project.org for more information) that YottaDB relies on for most operations that require knowledge of the Unicode character sets, such as text boundary detection, character string conversion between UTF-8 and UTF-16, and calculating glyph display widths.

 .. note::
-   Unless Unicode support is sought for a process (that is, unless the environment variable ydb_chset is UTF8"), YottaDB processes do not need ICU.
+   Unless Unicode support is sought for a process (that is, unless the environment variable ydb_chset is UTF8), YottaDB processes do not need ICU.
 In other words, existing, non-Unicode, applications continue to work on supported platforms without ICU.

 An ICU version number is of the form major.minor.milli.micro where major, minor, milli and micro are integers.
-Two versions that have different major and/or minor version numbers can differ in functionality and API compatibility is not guaranteed.
-Differences in milli or micro versions are maintenance releases that preserve functionality and API compatibility.
+Two versions that have different major and/or minor version numbers can differ in functionality, and API compatibility is not guaranteed.
+The differences in milli or micro versions are maintenance releases that preserve functionality and API compatibility.
 ICU reference releases are defined by major and minor version numbers.
 Note that display widths for some characters changed in ICU 4.0 and may change again in the future, as both languages and ICU evolve.

 An operating system's distribution generally includes an ICU library tailored to the OS and hardware, therefore, YottaDB does not provide any ICU libraries.
 In order to support Unicode functionality, YottaDB requires an appropriate version of ICU to be installed on the system - check the release notes for your YottaDB release for supported ICU versions.